dmeranda/demjson/README.md

  * It generally has better error handling and "lint" checking capabilities;

+ * It will automatically use the Python Decimal (bigfloat) class instead of a floating-point number whenever there might be an overflow or loss of precision otherwise.

  * It can correctly deal with different Unicode encodings, including ASCII.
+   It will automatically adapt when to use \u-escapes based on the encoding.

  * It generates more conservative JSON, such as escaping Unicode format control characters or line terminators, which should improve